jahanalem/LinkedIn2GitHub/0062_LiliShop-Localization-Architecture-Deep-Dive.md

 ---

-This concludes the 14-part LiliShop multilingual system tutorial series, now enriched throughout with real, verified code from both repositories — including a later round of account-security work (MFA recovery and role-based session invalidation, covered in [Part 11](#part-11)) built on top of the same localization catalog.
+This concludes the 14-part LiliShop multilingual system tutorial series, now enriched throughout with real, verified code from both repositories.